 Depression Care Collaborative

-In 2012, the National Council launched the Depression Care Collaborative – a yearlong learning community for four community behavioral health organizations committed to systematically using the PHQ-9, an evidence-based depression measurement tool.
+In 2012, the National Council launched the Depression Care Collaborative – the first of several annual learning communities for community behavioral health organizations committed to systematically using the PHQ-9, an evidence-based depression measurement tool.

 In 2015, with the support of myStrength, a digital behavioral health company that provides tools to effectively extend care through web and mobile self-help resources to consumers, the National Council offered expert consultation to help Hill Country MHDD Centers, Community Services Group, Burke and Peak Wellness Center implement clinical and systematic change.